-Definitions of management; evolution of management thought, classical, quantitative and behaviourial schools; interactions between organisations and their environment.
+Definitions of management; evolution of management thought, classical, quantitative and behavioural schools; interactions between organizations and their environment.
 The planning process; strategic and tactical planning, developing planning premises, nature of managerial decision making, quantitative aids, management by objectives.
-Organisational structures; coordination and spans of control, the informal organisation, authority delegation and decentralisation, groups and committees, managing organisational change and conflict.
-Motivation, performance and satisfaction leadership, interpersonal and organisational communication, staffing and the personnel function.
+Organizational structures; coordination and spans of control, the informal organization, authority delegation and decentralization, groups and committees, managing organizational change and conflict.
+Motivation, performance and satisfaction; leadership, interpersonal and organizational communication, staffing and the personnel function.
 The control process; budgetary and non-budgetary methods of control, use of management information systems.